 Throughout its history, the Apollo displayed every form of popular Black entertainment including comedy, drama, dance, gospel, blues, jazz, swing, bebop, rhythm and blues, rock and roll, and soul music.
-Jervis Anderson noted that "in the thirties and forties - to speak only of those periods - the Apollo presented almost every notable black singer, dancer, and comedian in America, and virtually all the major jazz bands, black and white.
-Harlem recognized no popular entertainer until he or she had appeared and excelled at the Apollo."
-Big bands were later replaced by jazz combos, and tap dancing lost its pre-eminence, but solo vocalists and singing groups remained popular through the 1970s, though the styles of music varied.
-Langston Hughes stated that "the Apollo is primarily a musical theater and its entertainment is vaudeville built around a name band or smaller musical combination, and/or a singing star... next to the music, it is comedy that most delights an Apollo audience."
-20 the Apollo at some point in his/her career: from blues singer Bessie Smith in the 1930s, to jazz greats Louis Armstrong, Count Basie, and Duke Ellington, to Dinah Washington, Sam Cooke, and the Supremes, through soul singers Aretha Franklin and James Brown in the 1970s.
+Jervis Anderson noted that "in the thirties and forties -- to speak only of those periods -- the Apollo presented almost every notable black singer, dancer, and comedian in America, and virtually all the major jazz bands, black and white.
+Harlem recognized no popular entertainer until he or she had appeared and excelled at the Apollo."19 Big bands were later replaced by jazz combos, and tap dancing lost its pre-eminence, but solo vocalists and singing groups remained popular through the 1970s, though the styles of music varied.
+Langston Hughes stated that "the Apollo is primarily a musical theater and its entertainment is vaudeville built around a name band or smaller musical combination, and/ or a singing star... next to the music, it is comedy that most delights an Apollo" audience."20

+The Apollo was instrumental and perhaps unparalleled in shaping both the careers of major black performers and the forms of American entertainment.
+Talented white entertainers (as well as white audiences) were welcome, but the emphasis at the Apollo was on black performers.
+Nearly every important black American performer played the Apollo at some point in his/her career: from blues singer Bessie Smith in the 1930s, to jazz greatsLouis Armstrong, Count Basie, and Duke Ellington, to Dinah Washington, Sam Cooke, and the Supremes, through soul singers Aretha Franklin and James Brown in the 1970s.
 (See Appendix for partial listing of Apollo performers.)
 These performers had a major impact and influence on popular American entertainment.
-Two major exceptions to an appearance at the Apollo were classical vocalist Marian Anderson and gospel singer Mahalia Jackson, both of whom would perform only in a solo concert setting; the theater did not alter its policy to accommodate them.
-21
+Two major exceptions to an appearance at the Apollo were classical vocalist Marian Anderson and gospel singer Mahalia Jackson, both of whom would perform only in a solo concert setting; the theater did not alter its policy to accommodate them.21